ecmwf/metview-docs/docs/confluence/tutorials/data_analysis_and_vis/customising_your_plot_title.rst

 Some Metview users have used coloured text in the title as an alternative legend.

 If you are writing a macro, then you can use all of the string manipulation capabilities to construct the title.
 Type the following macro code, or try the one in the *solutions* folder.
-It calls the `grib_get <https://confluence.ecmwf.int/display/METV/Fieldset+Functions>`_ functions to retrieve meta-data from the GRIB header, then constructs a title using it.
+It calls :func:`grib_get` functions to retrieve meta-data from the GRIB header, then constructs a title using it.

 .. note::